Blog Content to help you work smarter

 The Importance of Schematics Management

-Schematics management form an integral part of most field service companies’ day-to-day operations.
+Schematics and diagram management form an integral part of most field service companies’ day-to-day operations.
 Whether it’s the layout of a kitchen ductwork network, a cold water storage tank diagram, or a comprehensive floor plan, technicians need to know what they’re dealing with when they arrive at a location.

 That’s why schematics management – and more specifically, good schematics management – is so pivotal.
 In this article, we’ve detailed exactly what you need to know about schematics within reporting software, and why it makes such a big difference to have schematics capabilities that work for you, not against you.

-Traditionally, schematics would be taken as physical copies which were unwieldy, cumbersome and prevented an efficient workflow, especially if they required marking up in any way.
+Traditionally, schematics and diagrams would be taken as physical copies which were unwieldy, cumbersome and prevented an efficient workflow, especially if they required marking up in any way.
 Then, when digital reporting came along with advancements in rugged mobile hardware, devices could be loaded with the necessary schematics for a job.
 This still wasn’t perfect, however.

 Now, though, the art of schematic management has been perfected (even if we do say so, ourselves).
 With Rugged Data, relevant schematics can be uploaded directly to The Hub (the centralised information store that the administrative team typically handles) and then that schematic automatically appears in their device when the technician selects the relevant job.